By Guest Author, Belinda Brewer

 After discovering Mackinac island from the movie, I vowed one day to visit.
 The whole idea that a place like that existed today fascinated me.
 So when the opportunity for a girlfriend trip arose, I was anxious

-Take the Star-Line Ferry to the Island
+Take the Star-Line Ferry

 After traveling north through Michigan, we crossed over the Mackinac Bridge.
 The suspension bridge is over the Straits of Mackinac connecting the Upper and Lower Peninsulas of Michigan.
 Excitement and anticipation came over us as we boarded the passenger Star-Line Ferry to the island.